 - Guarantor Loans: A guarantor is a friend or a family member who co-signs the loan agreement with you.
 A guarantor willingly agrees that the onus of your loan’s repayment falls on them in case of a default.
 Your guarantor should qualify the lender’s criteria before co-signing the loan agreement.
 The guarantor must have a decent credit history and a stable income.

 Every credit option has some risks associated with it.
 Thus, you must weigh the pros and cons attentively and make an informed financial decision.
-We’ve listed some merits and demerits of taking out a loan when you’re unemployed, below:
+We’ve listed some merits and demerits of unemployed loans, below:

 - If you take out a secured loan, you’ll be at peace knowing that you’re paying towards a fixed-rate loan.
 Knowing what needs to be paid and when will help to stay a step ahead and plan your budget accordingly.